The Genetic Eye Disorder Committee has recommendations for which children to test and refer:

-Genetic Eye Disease in Children
+Genetic Eye Disorders in Children

 Many of the significant genetic eye disorders in children have at least a partial genetic basis.
 Juvenile onset refractive error and strabismus, by far the most common reasons for referral to a pediatric eye doctor, have a large genetic component but do not exhibit classic Mendelian inheritance in which abnormalities in one gene cause one disorder and are passed on directly from parent(s) to child.
 Many of the most serious causes of vision loss in the pediatric age group, however, are monogenic, meaning the cause in a given individual can be attributed to mutations in one gene.
 These conditions are individually rare, but taken together constitute a large portion of patients seen by pediatric ophthalmologists on a daily basis.
 Recognizing genetic eye disorders affords patients and doctors the opportunity for very accurate diagnosis and prognosis, genetic counseling about the risk of recurrence in future children, and potentially gene replacement or causative-gene directed treatment.
 It is important for pediatric ophthalmologists to recognize which ocular disorders in children are possibly genetic in order to institute the appropriate workup or refer to a subspecialist for further evaluation.